 Why Spain Has Become a Longevity Focus Point

 Life expectancy exceeds 83 years, placing Spain among the highest globally.
 However, years lived with functional limitation continue to rise as the population ages.
-This widening gap between lifespan and health span has intensified focus on early detection and measurable aging trajectories.
+This widening gap between lifespan and health span has intensified focus on early detection and measurable aging trajectories, helping identify risks before symptoms appear.

 Three structural drivers shape Spanish longevity clinics: